 As part of the regional planning process, SKATS coordinates with ODOT, the transit district, and the local jurisdictions in development of their plans and studies of regionally significant facilities by participating in review or technical committees; provides current and forecast land use and travel demand data from the regional model; and reviews technical reports and draft and final plans for their potential impact on the regional transportation system.
-As these plans or activities become adopted by the local jurisdictions, they will be incorporated as part of the "latest planning assumptions," as required by 23 CFR 450.322, that will be used in the population and employment forecasts, travel model, and proposed transportation improvements in the ongoing transportation planning process.
-(See Section II for specific tasks.)
+As these plans or activities become adopted by the local jurisdictions, they will be incorporated as part of the "latest planning assumptions," as required by 23 CFR 450.324, that will be used in the population and employment forecasts, travel model, and proposed transportation improvements in the ongoing transportation planning process.
+(See Section IV for specific tasks.)

 Following adoption of each RTSP update, there often remain "outstanding issues" that require study.
-Some of these issues are being addressed in the Major Regional Planning Studies (Section I.B) of this UPWP.
-Some tasks, specifically, those related to the data describing the regional transportation system and its analysis, are described elsewhere in this document (Section II).
-The main activities for this time period are:
+Some of these issues are being addressed in the Corridor and Area Plans section (Section II) of this UPWP.
+Some tasks, specifically, those related to the data describing the regional transportation system and its analysis, are described elsewhere in this document (Section IV).
+The main activities for this time period are focused on the upcoming update to the RTSP to be adopted in 2019.
+These tasks include: